• Accessibility

 In Fulton County:

-• 75% change in Stratford with average to bright yellow and orange leaves, a few pockets of red, and significant droppage.
+• 80% change and peak in Stratford with muted to average yellow and orange leaves.

 In Rensselaer County:

-• 60% in the Troy area with bright yellows highlighting the average shades of red and orange.
+• 75% in Troy and the surrounding area with shades of red and yellow, plus increasing purples.

 In Saratoga County:

-• 80% in Saratoga Springs with average to bright autumnal shades and significant droppage.
+• Up to 100% change and peak in Saratoga Springs with average to bright yellow, orange and red leaves.

 In Schenectady County:

-• 60% at Maple Ski Ridge in Rotterdam with muted to average shades of yellow, gold and orange.
-The county’s higher elevations have the most foliage change.
+• 65% change and peak at Maple Ski Ridge in Rotterdam with muted to average shades of yellow, gold and orange.

 • Catskills